Composer.js

 add :: function(data, options)

-options can contain the following items:
+can contain the following items:

-• accurate_sort - see notes for sort_index
+- see notes for sort_index

-Note that options can also contain silencing directives.
+can also contain silencing directives.

 remove :: function(model, options)

-Remove a model from the collection. model must be a Composer model object.
-If a model is passed that isn’t in the current collection, no changes are made.
+a model is passed that isn’t in the current collection, no changes are made.

-Note that options can also contain silencing directives.
+can also contain silencing directives.

 upsert :: function(data, options)

-options can contain the following items:
+can contain the following items:

-• at - insert the model at a specific integer index in the collection’s data
+- insert the model at a specific integer index in the collection’s data

-Note that options can also contain silencing directives.
+can also contain silencing directives.

 clear :: function(options)